 - 1. Relay always off.
-This option sets the relay in the OPEN position.
+This option switches the relay OFF.
 It will disable the other relay options.
 Use this option if you do not plan to use the relay function. - 2.
 Panel voltage high.
-This option places the relay in the CLOSED position when the panel voltage becomes too high.
+This option switches the relay ON when the panel voltage becomes too high.
 See Panel voltage high mode settings below. - 3.
 High temperature (Dimming).
-This option places the relay in the CLOSED position when the charger output current is reduced due to high temperatures. - 4.
+This option switches the relay ON when the charger output current is reduced due to high temperatures.
+Use this option to for example switch an external fan. - 4.
 Battery voltage Low.
-This option places the relay in the CLOSED position when the battery voltage falls too low, see Battery voltage Low settings below.
+This option switches the relay in ON when the battery voltage falls too low, see Battery voltage Low settings below.
 This is the default setting when the relay function is active. - 5.
 Equalization active.
-This option sets the relay in the CLOSED position when the manual equalization mode is active. - 6.
+This option switches the relay ON when the manual equalization mode is active. - 6.
 Error state.
-This option places the relay in the CLOSED position when there is an error. - 7.
-Defrost option (Temp < -20°C).
-This option sets the relay to the CLOSED position when the Charger temperature falls below -20 degrees Centigrade. - 8.
+This option switches the relay ON when there is an error. - 7.
+Defrost option (Temp < -20?).
+This option switches the relay ON when the Charger temperature falls below -20 degrees Centigrade. - 8.
 Battery voltage high.
-This option sets the relay in the CLOSED position when the battery voltage is too high, see Battery voltage High settings below. - 9.
+This option switches the relay ON when the battery voltage is too high, see Battery voltage High settings below. - 9.
 Float or Storage state.
-This option sets the relay in the CLOSED position when the charger is in the float state. - 10.
+This option switches the relay ON when the charger is in the float state. - 10.
 Day detection (Panels irradiated).
-This option sets the relay in the CLOSED position whilst the solar panels are providing energy (Day/Night detection). - 11.
+This option switches the relay ON whilst the solar panels are providing energy (Day/Night detection). - 11.
 Load output.
-This option switches the relay on and off according to the settings chosen in 'Load Output' (4.2 above): Load on = Relay CLOSED.
-Load off = Relay OPEN.
+This option switches the relay ON and OFF according to the settings chosen in 'Load Output' (4.2 above): Load on = Relay switched ON.
+Load off = Relay switched OFF.
 The purpose of this is to use the BatteryLife algorithm, or Streetlight algorithm, on the larger models which do not have a dedicated load output.